Skip to main content

 Who should approve and own the AI governance policy?

 The policy should be approved by executive leadership — ideally the CEO, CTO, or Chief AI Officer — to signal organizational commitment.
 Day-to-day ownership typically sits with a designated AI Governance Officer, Chief Compliance Officer, or a cross-functional AI governance committee.
-TRAIGA specifically requires a named individual responsible for overseeing AI governance obligations.
+Naming an accountable individual is best practice (and aligns with NIST AI RMF and ISO 42001), though TRAIGA does not require a designated AI governance officer.

 How often should an AI governance policy be reviewed?

 Best practice is annual review at minimum, plus a triggered review whenever there is a material change in your AI portfolio, a new regulatory development, a significant AI incident, or a change in organizational structure.
-TRAIGA compliance requires keeping governance documentation current — a policy that was accurate when written but has not been updated as your AI use has grown is a compliance gap.
+Keeping governance documentation current is best practice — under TRAIGA’s intent-based regime, an up-to-date record is part of how you demonstrate good-faith compliance.
+A policy that was accurate when written but has not been updated as your AI use has grown is a governance gap.

 Can Risk Meridian help automate AI governance policy generation?